JRuiz9000/The-Medieval-Platformer/README.md

-# The-Medieval-Platformer (May 2020)
+# The-Medieval-Platformer (May 2020) (Game Programming Final Project)
-Guide The Knight Past Many Obstacles From A Troll, Moving Barrels And A Maze With A Lava Pit To Reach The Village
+Description: Guide The Knight Past Many Obstacles From A Troll, Moving Barrels And A Maze With A Lava Pit To Reach The Village

 Genre: 3D Platformer